If you struggle with acid reflux, heartburn and indigestion, you may be experiencing gastroesophageal reflux disease, commonly known as GERD.

 Speaking of pillows, it is also beneficial to elevate the head of your bed two to six inches with a foam wedge beneath the upper half of your body.
 This will ease the flow of food transit even when lying down.

 A diet rich in fiber, notably soluble fiber, has shown to reduce the risk of acid reflux.
 Fiber-rich food sources include whole grains (oatmeal, couscous, brown rice), root vegetables (sweet potatoes, carrots, beets), and green vegetables (asparagus, broccoli, and green beans).
 Soluble fiber foods include beans, brussels sprouts, avocado, pears, figs, flax seeds, sunflower seeds, hazelnuts, oats, peas, barely, apples.
-Psyllium is also a great source of soluble fiber and can be taken in the form of a supplement.
+Psyllium husk is also a great source of soluble fiber and can be taken in the form of a supplement.

 The pH scale is a determinant of acidity and alkalinity levels in an aqueous solution.
 Turns out, foods have their own pH levels.
 Low pH foods are more acidic, whereas high pH foods, known as alkaline foods, can help mitigate high levels of stomach acids and reduce acid reflux.
 Some alkaline foods include most fruits and vegetables (especially green leafy vegetables), soybeans, potatoes, tofu, legumes, seeds and nuts.
 Foods with high water content can also minimize the effects of heartburn.
 Some high water content foods include celery, lettuce, cucumber, watermelon, cantaloupe, peaches, broths and soups.

-Ginger has shown to alleviate acid reflux symptoms.
+Ginger has shown to improve acid reflux symptoms.
 Its alkaline and anti-inflammatory properties can help reduce irritation.
 For example, drinking ginger tea is a great way to ease heartburn by soothing the mucosal lining of your esophagus.

-Smoking, physical activity, obesity, tight clothing, and even stress can increase the risk of GERD and aggravate its symptoms.
+Smoking, physical activity, obesity, wearing tight clothing, and even stress can increase the risk of GERD and aggravate its symptoms.

 Losing weight if overweight or obese can significantly reduce symptoms of GERD.
-Avoid exercising right after eating as this can also aggravate symptoms.
+Avoid exercising right after eating, as this can also worsen symptoms.
 Tight clothing, especially tight belts or pants, can increase pressure on your stomach.
 Switch to loose-fitting clothing, especially when eating meals.
 Find ways to decrease your stress levels through exercising, meditation, journaling, talking to a friend, or whatever it is that helps de-stress your mind and body.

-If taking PPIs, make sure to consult with your doctor about the duration of treatment.
+If taking proton pump inhibitors, make sure to consult with your doctor about the duration of treatment.
 A standard course of treatment is 14 days.
 To prevent nutrient deficiencies while on PPIs, your doctor or dietitian may recommend supplementation of nutrients typically affected by low stomach acid.
 Furthermore, bitters, lemon-infused water, and apple cider vinegar can also help stimulate stomach acid production.
 While hydration is important, it is best to drink between meals as drinking fluids with meals may dilute stomach acids.

 Research has also shown an association between increased risk of GERD and pregnancy, hiatal hernias, connective tissues disorders, delayed gastric emptying, and other medications, including aspirin and NSAIDS.
 If you are pregnant or have any conditions that may increase your risk for GERD, talk to your medical team and dietitian about implementing prevention methods to minimize risks.